kcghost/CAH-Builder/README.md

 This project is still a work in progress.
 The following issues are yet to be addressed:

 * The card images have not yet been tested at [Make Playing Cards](http://www.makeplayingcards.com/).
-* The 'back' image is not yet included.
-* The generated images may not match the cards in the Base game in all cases (need changes to whitespace length determination, forced newlines)
+* The generated card images may not match the cards from CAH in all cases (need changes to whitespace length determination, forced newlines)

 Requirements
 ------------